-2021 was supposed to be the year we all shed our sweatpants, put on something more than a T-shirt, and embraced the new world ahead.
-Instead, we’re rightly approaching it with uncertainty.
+2023 was supposed to be the year we all shed our sweatpants, put on something more than a T-shirt, and embraced the new world ahead.
+Instead, we’ve approached it with uncertainty.
 At least I know I have.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-Still, Fashion Week presentations continue, some experimenting with digital forms and others sticking toward more traditional approaches.
-What we can say is, as a general consensus, what I can say is that much of the year’s menswear trends feel like reruns we haven’t had a chance to watch yet.
+Still, Fashion Week presentations continue.
+Some of these have experimented with digital forms and others have stuck to a more traditional approach.
+As a general consensus, what I can say is that much of the year’s menswear trends feel like reruns we haven’t had a chance to watch yet.

 Our Top Picks For Best Men's Pants

 Now we're at that point, but we've approached it with a bit of hesitancy.
-Here’s what’s on our radar for the rest of 2022:
+Here’s what’s on my radar for the rest of 2023:

 Travel and Cargo Pants

 Forget what you remember about cargo pants.
-These straddle technical construction, with a cotton/ nylon blend, yet deliver 90s rave-style at the same time with their solid black hue and exposed metal hardware.
+These drawstring designer men's pants are 100% polyester and deliver 90s rave-style at the same time - with their solid black hue and zipped pant legs.

-Influenced by military surplus garments, drawstring hems and patch pockets make these cargo pants look like they’re up for an adventure on the trails.
+Influenced by military surplus garments, patch pockets and a slight distressed look make these cargo pants look like they’re up for an adventure on the trails.

 When did joggers leave?
-They didn’t entirely, but when you think about the progression of fashion, they transitioned from retro streetwear to athleisure.
-They’ve crawled up to the apex again as a work-at-home business casual essential: comfy, with their drawstring waist, yet still offering a sense of normalcy with a twill blend.
+They didn’t, but when you think about the progression of fashion, they transitioned from retro streetwear to athleisure.
+They’ve crawled up to the apex again as a work-at-home business casual essential: comfy, with their drawstring waist, but they still offer a sense of normalcy with a twill blend.